Student - Graduate

 Satisfactory Grades (at the Graduate Level)

-An explanation of S/U grading at the graduate level, including limits on S/U credits and their relationship to GPA.
+An explanation of Satisfactory/Unsatisfactory (S/U) grading at the graduate level, including limits on S/U credits and their relationship to GPA.

-It is the intention of The College at Brockport to provide a smoke-free environment for all members of the college community.
+It is the intention of The College at Brockport to provide a smoke-free environment for all Members of the College community including but not limited to students, faculty, staff administrators, vendors, visitors and the general public attending events on campus.

 This policy explains the New York State academic requirements to maintain eligibility for state financial aid programs.